Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Numerical experiments

 \subsection{Application to methane chemical kinetics}

 Accurate characterization of chemical kinetics is critical in the numerical prediction of reacting flows.
 Although there have been significant advancements in computational architectures and numerical methods, embedding the full chemical kinetics in numerical simulations is almost always infeasible.
-This is primarily because of the high-dimensional coupled ordinary differential equations that have to be solved in order to obtain concentrations of a large number of involved species.
+This is primarily because of the high-dimensional coupled ordinary differential equations that have to be solved to obtain concentrations of a large number of involved species.
 As a result, significant efforts have been made to develop reduced chemical kinetics models that seek to capture features such as ignition delay, adiabatic flame temperature, or flame speed observed using the true chemical kinetics~\citep{Bhattacharjee2003, Peters2008, Pepiot2008, Kelly2021}.
 These reduced mechanisms are typically formulated using a combination of theory and intuition, leaving unresolved chemistry, resulting in uncertainties in the relevant rate parameters~\cite{Hakim2016}.
-The key issue is the functional form of the modeled reaction rate terms such that estimation-centric parameterization is important from the perspective of practical identifiability~\citep{Vajda1989, Deussen2022}.
+Selecting a functional form of the modeled reaction rate terms that lead to reliable parameter estimation is highly desirable ~\citep{Vajda1989, Deussen2022}.
 This means that for high confidence in parameter estimation and thereby model prediction, the underlying parameterization of reaction rate terms must exhibit high practical identifiability.

 Shock tube ignition is a canonical experiment used to develop and validate combustion reaction mechanism~\cite{Davidson2004}.
 In such experiments, the reactant mixture behind the reflected shock experiences elevated temperature and pressure, followed by mixture combustion.
-An important quantity of interest in such experiments is the time difference between the onset of the reflected shock and the ignition of the reactant mixture, defined as the ignition delay $t_{ign}$~\cite{Chaos2010}. $t_{ign}$ is characterized as the time of maximum heat release or steepest change in reactant temperature and is therefore a key physio-chemical property for combustion systems.
+An important quantity of interest in such experiments is the time difference between the onset of the reflected shock and the ignition of the reactant mixture, defined as the ignition delay $t_{ign}$~\cite{Chaos2010}.
+Ignition delay is characterized as the time of maximum heat release or steepest change in reactant temperature and is therefore a key physio-chemical property for combustion systems.

 To illustrate the practical identifiability framework we will consider stoichiometric methane-air combustion in a shock tube under an adiabatic, ideal-gas constant pressure ignition assumption.
 Typically, the chemical kinetics capturing detailed chemistry of methane-air ignition is computationally expensive due to hundreds of associated reactions.
 To model the reaction chemistry, consider the classical 2-step mechanism proposed by~\citet{Westbrook1981} that accounts for the incomplete oxidation of methane.
 This reduced mechanism consists of a total of 6 species (5 reacting and 1 inert species, namely, $\mathrm{N_2}$) and 2 reactions (1 reversible), thus drastically reducing the cost of evaluating the chemical kinetics.
 The reactions involved in this reduced chemical kinetics model are